FeLowe/meal-tracker-Angular2-Javascript/README.md

 ## Description

-This is a meal tracker application where users are able to log foods they eat each day with details about the meal including its number of calories.
-Food are only logged for one day - this app does not keep track of multiple days' meals.
+This is a meal tracker application that users are able to log foods they eat each day with details about the meal including its number of calories.
+Food are only logged for one day - this application does not keep track of multiple days' meals.

 ## Setup/Installation Requirements